March 17, 2021

 Bright Spot

-SFUSD staff share why they’re choosing to get vaccinated against COVID-19 in this brief video.
+SFUSD staff share why they’re choosing to get vaccinated against COVID-19 in this brief video(link is external).
 I’m grateful for this milestone as we continue to prepare for a safe return to in-person learning.

 Warm regards,